Guidelines for course guides, course delivery, assessment, and penalties

 All narrow fail scripts, whether assignments or examination papers, should be marked by a second examiner.
 Assessment: management of results procedure

-Students who are dissatisfied with their assessment outcomes have the right to clarification from the School of how their assessment was determined.
+Students have the right to clarification from the School of how their assessment was determined.

 The results of progressive assessment of students during the conduct of a course will be retained within Schools for consideration in determining a final assessment result for the course.